tinmanmusicman-ops/ChatGPT/ai-bots/Thermostats/Web/dashboard_operator_manual.txt

 The embedded help chat must follow these rules:

 - Answers must be grounded only in this manual’s text.
+- If a behavior is not described in this manual, it must not be explained by the help chat.
 - If this manual does not contain the requested information, the response must be:

 `That information is not available in the documentation.`